 Beverly Hills Beach Club.
 Steve has a stupid proposition for Brandon regarding the twins they're dating.
-He's willing to go out with Rory that evening, but wants to pull “the old switcheroo” the next evening so he can attempt to doink Claire, the other twin.
+He's willing to go out with Rory that evening, but wants to pull "the old switcheroo" the next evening so he can attempt to doink Claire, the other twin.
 His reasoning is that if one of the twins turns out to be a dud, neither he nor Brandon will have to suffer multiple bad dates.
 Unfortunately for the twins, however, this plan guarantees that both of them will suffer the indignity of spending an evening with Steve.
-Brandon looks thoughtful, as though he's actually considering this insulting plan.
+Brandon looks thoughtful, as though he's actually considering this idiotic plan.
 Later that evening, Rory has an allergic reaction to some squid she ate, and Steve is annoyed by having to spend any amount of time dealing with a sick person.

 The Walsh house.
 Papa Walsh is shocked to learn that Brenda was at the house that day.
 He tells Mama Walsh that she should have seized her and locked her up in their non-existent basement so she wouldn't have been able to return to Dylan's house.
 An exasperated Mama Walsh explains that she's been thinking about the best way to make things right again with their prickly daughter, then sternly tells her idiot husband to shut the fuck up so she can tell him her idea.

 Dylan's house.
 Brenda is slumped on the couch when Dylan arrives home.
 He notices her grim expression and asks if he was supposed to pick up dinner.
-Then suddenly he's all cavalier and jokes, “Who cares, right?”
-Brenda isn't amused, tells him she cares, but right now she just wants him to hold her.
-He goes over to the couch and hugs her, and tells her that they're going to have to stop pretending that they're married, otherwise they'll have to get a pretend divorce.
+Then suddenly he's all cavalier and jokes, "Who cares, right?" but Brenda isn't amused, tells him she cares, but right now she just wants him to hold her.
+He goes over to the couch and hugs her and tells her that they're going to have to stop pretending that they're married, otherwise they'll have to get a pretend divorce.
+Heh.
 Brenda informs him that she went to her house earlier, then non-sequiturs that maybe her family would have been better off if they'd stayed in Minnesota.
 But then she thought about him and that if they were in Minnesota, they never would have met.
 The two kiss, and get very amorous with each other.
 Blech.